inktrap/studyriffic/README.md

         - cronjob with mongoexport and timestamps, (so we get backups!)
         - study data  is accessible from pw protected dir (htaccess htuser, data.perigen …)
         - ``mongoexport --db test --collection traffic --out traffic.json``

  - major: after everything is set up, password protect the index for testing

- - meeting: share information (increase the bus factor). give zsophia:
-    - the uberspace credentials
-    - the study testing credentials
-    - the study data access credentials
-    - possibly documentation
+---

- - run a small test experiment?
+ - run 1b as a test
-    - create a prolific account
-    - transfer money to prolific
-    - reset the db
-    - do a very small test experiment (to get the selectors right and see how everything works 5€?)
- - run main experiment:
-    - reset the db
-    - do the main experiment
+ - run main experiment

  - write documentation and maybe some more tests
     - a paper would be nice that could be cited by … zsophia? is that a good idea?